molbal/svcfitstat/README.md

 |message|string|If success is false, it contains the error message|

 ## Receive a response
-When setting up an URL the site will
+When setting up an URL the site will call that with a POST message.

+TBD

 ## Caching